US natgas prices slide 3% to one-week low on rising output, mild forecasts

 By Scott DiSavino

-Front-month gas futures NGc1 for November delivery on the New York Mercantile Exchange fell 10.4 cents, or 3.1%, to $3.240 per million British thermal units (mmBtu) at 10:28 a.m.
-EDT (1428 GMT), putting the contract on track for its lowest close since Oct.
+Front-month gas futures NGc1 for November delivery on the New York Mercantile Exchange fell 10.8 cents, or 3.2%, to settle at $3.236 per million British thermal units (mmBtu), their lowest close since Oct.
 5.

 That put the front-month down for a third day in a row for the first time sine early September and knocked it out of technically overbought territory for the first time in seven days.